Stradivarius Palatinos: Alto viola

 The alto viola is dated 1696.
 It returned to Madrid in the 20th century after having come into the possession of the dealer W.E.
 Hill & Sons of London.

 It is one of thirteen known extant violas by Stradivari.
 It is unusual in being decorated, although a tenor viola in Florence (discussed below) is adorned with the Medici crest on the fingerboard.

 Tenor viola

 The missing viola was larger and is believed to have been a tenor.
 The "Medici" tenor viola by Stradivari in the Musical Instruments Museum in Florence also had an alto pair: they were both part of a set belonging to the Medici court.
 The role of tenors would have been to play the lower register viola lines or second viola in five-part harmony depending on instrumentation.

 Violins

 The two violins are of different sizes.
 They have labels bearing a date of 1709.
 This dating is accepted by some authorities, although it has been suggested that the instruments are slightly older.

 Cello

 The cello is not in its original playing condition, having been modernised.
-It is reported to be in a good state of conservation after the repair of damage sustained during a photographic session.
+It is reported to be in a good state of conservation after the repair of damage sustained during a photographic session en 2012.